Listen to the audio version of this article.

-Taking the GED test for free is possible for some students as a few states subsidize the cost of GED testing entirely, and some other states do so partially.
+Taking the GED test for free is possible for quite a few students as a few states subsidize the cost of GED testing entirely, and some other states do so partially.

 Additionally, some providers of government-sponsored healthcare cover the cost of the GED test, and Texas also offers free testing to qualifying students (see below).